 At Viva Skin Clinics, we want to help you achieve beautiful results whether that be fuller lips, more defined cheekbones or smoother skin.
 We get tens of treatment and consultation requests every day and carefully consider each one.
 As trained medical specialists, it’s our responsibility to work in a safe and ethical manner, and we will therefore only perform a treatment that’s suitable for the patient both psychologically and physically.
 After all, it’s your wellbeing we care about most and we want our clients to look and feel their best for years to come.

-I was advised that a small amount of Botox between my eyebrows and across the lower part of my forehead would stop these lines from forming straight away, and would likely prevent deeper lines in the future.
+I was advised that a small amount of the treatment between my eyebrows and across the lower part of my forehead would stop these lines from forming straight away, and would likely prevent deeper lines in the future.
 After a few weeks I decided the treatment was right for me and I couldn’t be happier with the results.
-My muscles have been relaxed so I don’t try to use them as much now; the treatment has trained me to use my facial muscles differently and even when the effects of Botox wear off, I don’t scrunch my face up like I did before.
+My muscles have been relaxed so I don’t try to use them as much now; the treatment has trained me to use my facial muscles differently and even when the effects of anti-wrinkle injections wear off, I don’t scrunch my face up like I did before.
 As I didn’t wait for wrinkles to form, my skin looks as smooth as it did 10 years ago.

 I do not need much of the treatment to get the results I want.
 I’m aware that too much can be damaging, but I trust Viva’s experience and medical understanding.
 I only top up about once a year and it’s working wonders for me.”